merdoyovski/awesome-database/README.md

 - [LedisDB](https://github.com/siddontang/ledisdb) - Ledisdb is a high performance NoSQL like Redis based on LevelDB.
 - [Tiedot](https://github.com/HouzuoGuo/tiedot) - A NoSQL database powered by Golang.
 It has a JSON API and supports basic CRUD operations and in-place updates.
 Designed for simplicity and performance.
 - [Elasticsearch](https://github.com/elasticsearch/elasticsearch) - Open Source, Distributed, RESTful Search Engine.
 - [MapDB](https://github.com/jankotek/MapDB) - MapDB provides concurrent Maps, Sets and Queues backed by disk storage or off-heap-memory.
-It is a fast and easy to use embedded Java database engine.http://www.mapdb.org
+It is a fast and easy to use embedded Java database engine.
 - [OrientDB](https://github.com/orientechnologies/orientdb) - OrientDB is an Open Source NoSQL DBMS with the features of both Document and Graph DBMSs.
-- [CouchDB](https://github.com/apache/couchdb) - Apache CouchDB™ is a database that uses JSON for documents,JavaScript for MapReduce indexes, and regular HTTP for its API [website] (http://couchdb.apache.org/)
+- [CouchDB](https://github.com/apache/couchdb) - Apache CouchDB™ is a database that uses JSON for documents,JavaScript for MapReduce indexes, and regular HTTP for its API.

 ### Key-Value